flexcompute/tidy3d/README.md

 #### Authentication

-To test the web / authentication
+To test the authentication, try importing the web interface via.

 ```
 python -c "import tidy3d.web"
 ```

+It should pass without any errors if the API key is set up correctly.

 ## Issues / Feedback / Bug Reporting